NEUBIAS/training-resources/_modules/workflow_golgi_per_cell.md

 objectives:
   - "Segment intracellular objects and assign them to their parent cell"
 motivation: |
   Very often in bioimage analysis one wants to measure the properties of certain intracellular objects (e.g. vesicles) per cell.
-For example, those objects might be more frequent or larger in one cell than another.
-To perform such measurements it is very important to know how to assign ("child") objects that are contained in larger ("parent") objects to another.
+For example, one may like to measure whether those objects are more frequent or larger in one cell than another.
+To perform such measurements it is very important to know how to assign ("child") objects (e.g. vesicles) to ("parent") objects (e.g. cells).

 concept_map: >
   graph TD